-Useful, but Limited: Automated POI Statistics
+Useful, but Limited: Automatic POI Statistics

 To be useful, the data must be richer and more dynamic.